 We manufactured this car grille as a replacement part for a discontinued vehicle.
-Since the car was discontinued, the replacement grille was no longer available to purchase, which is where we stepped in and were able to 3D print a replica, significantly extending the road-life of the car.
+Since the car was discontinued, the replacement grille was no longer available to purchase, which is where our 3D printing services came to the rescue.
+Our team stepped in and were able to 3D print a replica, significantly extending the road-life of the car.

 We were sent the original grille which we 3D scanned with our HandyScan 700.
 The files were then modified, before the brand new grille was printed on our Stratasys Fortus 900 FDM printer.
 The choice of print medium and printer were important in order to achieve a part that would be both durable and road worthy.
 The grille was printed in a black ASA, a thermoplastic material that is currently superseding the more commonly used ABS.
 ASA matches and even exceeds the mechanical properties of standard ABS but also has a greater heat resistance and offers exceptional UV stability.
 Important factors for a car part exposed to the full effects of the British weather.